 Sense and Sustainability: Episode III

-An interview with Hugh Kenny, Green Bikes Program coordinator and Bates College junior, about his passion for biking, knowing landscapes, and the connections he’s made between bikes and sustainability.
+An interview with Hugh Kenny, former Green Bikes Program coordinator and Bates College graduate, about his passion for biking, knowing landscapes, and the connections he’s made between bikes and sustainability.

 Hugh runs the Green Bike Program, which allows students to check out bikes from Ladd Library in the same way that they check out books.
 Hugh plans logistics with library staff, promotes the program, fixes the Green Bikes, and makes sure everything is running smoothly.